oskardudycz/event-driven.io/content/posts/2023-01-15--how_to_validate_business_logic/index.pl.md

 );
 ```

-2. **Having parsed the request, I'm mapping it to the real contract (e.g. command or query).** This contract already comes from the domain module.
+## 2. Having parsed the request, I'm mapping it to the real contract (e.g. command or query).
+This contract already comes from the domain module.
 This is where the element of trust comes in.
 I can trust this code, as I'm instantiating in my code, plus I'm also responsible for defining how to do it.
 I'm usually creating a static factory method and am not shy to use [value objects](/pl/immutable_value_objects/) here to enforce semantic validation.
 The mapping code could look like:

 ```csharp
  var command = AddProduct.From(